 The car alarm buzzing for no reason is a common issue reported by many people.

-The problem gets even more frustrating at night when people are sleeping, and suddenly your car alarm goes off without any apparent reason.
+The problem gets even more frustrating at night when people are sleeping, and suddenly your car alarm goes off with no apparent reason.

 Why does this happen?
 Luckily the alarm is not getting off every time because of a thief; sometimes, a faulty installation or other reasons also cause the alarm to go off.

-Here is a more detailed list of the 6 most common reasons why your car alarm keeps going off.
+Here is a more detailed list of the 7 most common reasons your car alarm keeps going off.

 A bad car battery or low battery charge is a widespread problem for a car alarm that goes off during the night.
 If you hear the car alarm going off at night and the car battery is dead in the morning, the car battery may be bad.

-If your car battery is going off, but you can still start your car without any problems, it is most likely something else faulty, though.
+If your car battery is going off, but you can still start your car with no problems, it is most likely something else faulty, though.

 You can test your car battery with a car battery tester, to see how good it is and replace it if it is bad.

-A sensitive shock or movement sensor tends to trigger the alarm even if a dog or a cat gently touches your car.
+A sensitive shock or movement sensor triggers the alarm even if a dog or a cat gently touches your car.
 The type of shock sensors and movement sensors you have in your car depends a lot on your car model and if the car alarm is an aftermarket alarm system installed in your car or a car alarm from the factory.

-In some car models with a car alarm from the factory, you can program the sensitiveness of the shock and movement sensors with a diagnostic scanner.
+In some car models with a car alarm from the factory, you can program the shock and movement sensors’ sensitiveness with a diagnostic scanner.

 This is often needed on cars like Audi and Volkswagen because their sensors are over-sensitive from the factory and will go off sometimes.